InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Conclusion

 \section{Conclusion}

 We presented \textit{InteLiPlan}, an interactive lightweight LLM-based robotics planner for reliable and robust autonomy in domestic environments.
 Our framework employs a conversation-like format between internal modules and facilitates human-robot interaction, allowing the system to reason about failures through a multimodal input formulation.
-By incorporating a human in the loop, the robot gains the ability to replan based on instructions, effectively utilizing human input for dynamic adjustments.
+By incorporating a human in the loop, with human-like text understanding capabilities of LLMs, the robot gains the ability to replan based on instructions, effectively utilizing human input for dynamic adjustments.
 We performed extensive evaluations to investigate common failures that happen in real scenarios, where human instruction is required.
 The interactive behaviors guarantee interpretability and reliability for robots operating in domestic environments.

-With roughly 300 data samples for fine-tuning, our approach effectively handles the targeted tasks by leveraging the human-like text understanding capabilities of LLMs.
-This reduces the effort of defining traditional task planning domains in robotics, provides an intuitive, robot-independent data structure and boosts applicability in resource-constrainted applications.
+This paper reduces the effort of defining traditional task planning domains in robotics, provides an intuitive, robot-independent data structure, and improves applicability in resource-constrained settings.
 Notably, deploying our approach with the lightweight Mistral 7B model achieves both comparable results with the SOTA baseline and --notably to our approach-- real-time onboard computing.
-Our system was validated on the physical Toyota HSR robot.
+InteLiPlan approaches the performance of the 504B PaLM-SayCan system while operating fully onboard with a lightweight 7B model.
+Our system was validated on the physical HSR and Anymal D-Unitree Z1 robots, verifying the cross-embodiedment capability across different DoFs and camera views.

-\textit{Limitations and Future Work} - Our framework is structured as a multimodal system with a feasibility check, however, it does not have a motion-level replanning feature.
-Incorporating low-level reactions together with high-level replanning capabilities in the form of a dual process can potentially improve failure recovery speed.
-Furthermore, the sampled path formed by the reachability graph can be further developed into a motion planning subpart of our approach, resulting into a full task and motion planning stack.
+\textit{Limitations and Future Work} - Our framework is a multimodal system with a feasibility check, but it currently lacks motion-level replanning feature.
+Integrating low-level reactive behaviors with high-level replanning in a dual-process manner could improve failure recovery in real-world scenarios.
+Furthermore, the sampled path from the reachability graph could be extended into a motion planning module, enabling a full task and motion planning stack.